Last updated: November 27, 2020

 15. Watch a Sydney Sunset

-One of my favourite spots in Sydney to watch a sunset is at Robertson Park in Watsons Bay, with beautiful views of the city.
+One of our favourite spots in Sydney to watch a sunset is at Robertson Park in Watsons Bay, with beautiful views of the city.
 Clovelly, looking towards Gordons Bay and Coogee is a great spot too.
 Bondi Beach, further north is also a great location to watch the sun go down on a warm summer night.

 16. Play Mini Golf